se2p/Bastet/README.md

 to transform a program (for analysis) to do either a prurely shared-memory based approach, a purely message-passing based approach, or an hybrid approach.

-Typically, Scratch programs make heavily usage of timer to control program exeuction.
+Typically, Scratch programs make heavily usage of **timers** to control program exeuction.
 That is, to specify Scratch programs a specification langauge with some notion of time should be prefered.
 We operationalize all given speficications as Scratch programs.